-I been very active in north valley environmental and civic organizations since graduating from CSU Chico in 1983.
+I have been very active in north valley environmental and civic organizations since graduating from CSU Chico in 1983.
 An early interest in land-use planning led to a 4-yr appointment to Chico's Architectural Review Board, followed by long-term service on the Boards of River Partners, the Northern California Regional Land Trust, and the League of Women Voters.
 Most recently I served on the Board of Big Chico Creek Watershed Alliance which subsequently merged with BEC to form a countywide watershed education and advocacy program.
 (Sharon was appointed to the BEC board in November 2013 and was elected in June 2014.

 Interested in serving on the BEC Board?